Macro photography: Selective focus

+Reversed and stacked lenses

 Ordinary lenses can be used for macro photography by using a "reversing ring".
-This ring attaches to the filter thread on the front of a lens and makes it possible to attach the lens in reverse.
-Excellent quality results up to 4x life-size magnification are possible.
+This ring attaches to the filter thread on the front of a lens and converts the front thread to a conventional lens interface, which makes it possible to attach the lens in a reversed position on the camera body.
+Excellent quality results up to 4× life-size magnification are possible.
 For cameras with all-electronic communications between the lens and the camera body specialty reversing rings are available which preserve these communications.
 When used with extension tubes or bellows, a highly versatile, true macro (greater than life size) system can be assembled.
 Since non-macro lenses are optimized for small reproduction ratios, reversing the lens allows it to be used for reciprocally high ratios.

 Macro photography may also be accomplished by mounting a lens in reverse, in front of a normally mounted lens of greater focal length, using a macro coupler which screws into the front filter threads of both lenses.
 This method allows most cameras to maintain the full function of electronic and mechanical communication with the normally mounted lens, for features such as open-aperture metering.
+In effect, the reversed lens is serving as an auxiliary close-up lens.

-The magnification ratio is calculated by dividing the focal length of the normally mounted lens by the focal length of the reversed lens (e.g., when an 18 mm lens is reverse mounted on a 300 mm lens the reproduction ratio is 16:1).
+The approximate magnification of the combined lenses is calculated by dividing the focal length of the normally mounted host lens by the focal length of the reversed lens; for example, when an 18 mm lens is reverse mounted on a 300 mm lens, the resulting reproduction ratio is 300/18 or :1; the effective diopter of the reversed 18 mm lens is +.
 The use of automatic focus is not advisable if the first lens is not of the internal-focusing type, as the extra weight of the reverse-mounted lens could damage the autofocus mechanism.
 Working distance is significantly less than the first lens.

+Compact cameras and smartphones

-Increasingly, macro photography is accomplished using compact digital cameras and small-sensor bridge cameras, combined with a high powered zoom lens and (optionally) a close-up diopter lens added to the front of the camera lens.
+Increasingly, macro photography is performed with compact digital cameras and small-sensor bridge cameras, combined with a high powered zoom lens and (optionally) a close-up diopter lens added to the front of the camera lens.
 The deep depth of field of these cameras is an advantage for macro work.
-The high pixel density and resolving power of these cameras' sensors enable them to capture very high levels of detail at a lower reproduction ratio than is needed for film or larger DSLR sensors (often at the cost of greater image noise).
-Despite the fact that many of these cameras come with a "macro mode" which does not qualify as true macro, some photographers are using the advantages of small sensor cameras to create macro images that rival or even surpass those from DSLRs.
+Contemporary small-sensor digital cameras are equipped with high pixel density sensors and possess good resolving power due to advances in sensor technology, which enable them to capture very high levels of detail, rivaling the macro capabilities of a DSLR with a "true" macro lens, albeit often at the cost of greater image noise.
+Although the lenses fitted many small-sensor cameras have a lower reproduction ratio than a true macro lens (1:1), smaller sensors do not require the same optical reproduction ratio to produce identical framing and equivalent magnification, making macro photography more widely accessible at a lower cost.

+In the digital age, a photograph is more practically defined as macro when an object measuring 24 mm or less either matches the frame's height or is larger.